agronholm/pythonfutures/docs/index.rst

 allows it to side-step the :term:`Global Interpreter Lock` but also means that only picklable objects can be executed and returned.

+Calling :class:`Executor` or :class:`Future` methods from a callable submitted to a :class:`ProcessPoolExecutor` will result in deadlock.

 .. class:: ProcessPoolExecutor(max_workers=None)

    Executes calls asynchronously using a pool of at most *max_workers*